Quality-Assurance-DAO/Quality-Assurance-DAO/f6-swarm-gitbook/reporting.md

 * Fund 6

+### Developers engaged
-### How many developers have you engaged in total since the beginning of the project?
+> How many developers have you engaged in total since the beginning of the project?
 > Numeric value only.
 This is a general metric for the overall health of the Catalyst ecosystem.
 If this does not apply to your project, please write 0

 * 0

+### Products or services
-### How many products or services has this project generated?
+How many products or services has this project generated?

 > Numeric value only.
 This is a general metric for the overall health of the Catalyst ecosystem.
 You might count products and services as: software applications; branded assets; published documentation / content / articles / websites; revenue streams; events held; etc. If this does not apply to your project, please write 0.

 * 1

+### What you have created
-### If you have created at least 1 product/service, please describe what you have created.
+> If you have created at least 1 product/service, please describe what you have created.

 * Catalyst-swarm-genesis GitBook - https://catalyst-swarm.gitbook.io/catalyst-swarm-genesis/

+### Collaborations
-### Tell us about any other collaborations that have happened because of your participation in this project? *
+> Tell us about any other collaborations that have happened because of your participation in this project? *
 > This is a general metric for the overall health of the Catalyst ecosystem.
 If this does not apply to your project please indicate N/A.

 - Catalyst Swarm